Ismat Zaidi

-Ismat Zaidi is a Pakistani actress who has appeared in a variety of television dramas.
+Ismat Zaidi is a Pakistani television and stage actress who has appeared in a variety of plays.
 She mostly plays motherly roles on television.

 Career

 Her character of an elderly lady worried about the marital lives of her younger sister and niece in Farooq Rind's Jugnoo earned her a nomination in the Hum Award for Best Supporting Actress category.
 From 2020 to 2021, she portrayed the role of a responsible grandmother in Deewangi who keeps an eye on her children.
 She further appeared in Mehar Posh in 2020, and Fitoor in 2021.